-- Please only let fireworks off on or around traditional celebration dates (Diwali, Bonfire Night, New Year’s Eve and Chinese New Year).
+- Only let fireworks off on or around traditional celebration dates such as Diwali, Bonfire Night, New Year’s Eve or Chinese New Year.
 Most animal owners and people will already know to expect fireworks on these dates and should have prepared accordingly to help themselves and/or their animals cope.

 - Look for low noise fireworks, and let your neighbours know well in advance so people can prepare, both for themselves and animals if necessary.

-- Never set off fireworks near livestock, as frightened animals – especially horses – can injure themselves.
+- Never set off fireworks near livestock, as frightened animals, especially horses as they can injure themselves.